gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Unifed KGC Workflow: Flowline

 \begin{definition}[Flowline] \emph{Flowline} is a Directed Acyclic Graph (DAG) that abstracts KGC workflow in which (1) each vertex represents a IE model or an build-in operator.
 Note that each node is also called a \emph{task}; (2) an edge defines the data flow between the two corresponding tasks; (3) there are a single \emph{entry vertex} and a single \emph{exit vertex} that correspond to the start and the end of a flowline, respectively. \end{definition}

-Once the flowline is determined, the resource estimation of each node in the workflow will also be determined, and the system can schedule such a DAG to ensure the entire flowline is completed as soon.
+Once the flowline is determined, the resource estimation of each node in the workflow will also be determined, and the system can schedule such a DAG to ensure the entire flowline to be completed as soon.
 We will propose a DAG-partition strategy to optimize optimizing flowline schedule in the cloud-computing environment in Section \ref{sec:schedule}.

-\Paragraph{Use Case of Designing a Flowline.} To explain the flowline’s design clearly, we conducted a case study with the example of extracting knowledge instances in \Figure \ref{fig:kgc-exp}, and \Figure \ref{fig:flowline1} shows the flowline we have designed for this purpose.
+\Paragraph{Use Case of Designing a Flowline.} To explain the flowline’s design clearly, we conducted a case study with the example of extracting knowledge instances in \Figure~\ref{fig:kgc-exp}, and \Figure~\ref{fig:flowline1} shows the flowline we have designed for this purpose.

 From a holistic perspective, to extract knowledge instances, we must first obtain the entities in the text.
-So we arrange the build-in BertNER model (1), which is a high-performance NER model selected, with the ability to extract the person’s name, location, organization name, and some of the attributes (Date, Time, etc.), which meets the requirements of the pre-defined ontology.
+So we arrange the build-in BertNER model$_{(1)}$\footnote{The bracketed number represents the corresponding node in \Figure~\ref{fig:flowline1}.}, which is a high-performance NER model selected, with the ability to extract the person’s name, location, organization name, and some of the attributes (Date, Time, etc.), which meets the requirements of the pre-defined ontology.

-After further research, it was found that the model hub contains an RE model named BERTRE (6) that specializes in identifying relations between company and person, as well as an RE model named LSTMRE (7) that can identify attributes relation of company founded date.
+After further research, we search in the model hub and found that an RE model named BERTRE$_{(6)}$ that specializes in identifying relations between company and person, as well as an RE model named LSTMRE$_{(7)}$ that can identify attributes relation of company founded date.
 Therefore, we chose to make branches off in flowline for identifying person-organization relations and organization-(founded date) attribute relations to exploit the specialty of these two models, respectively.

-For this purpose, we employ filter nodes (2,3) to split the data by entity type and then transform the entities into entity pairs through “permute:pair” nodes before feeding entity pairs into the RE models (6,7).
-After identifying relations and attributes, we use an Ensemble node (8) to integrate the results and then go through the triple constructor (9) to get the final structured knowledge instance in the form of the RDF triple.
+For this purpose, we employ filter nodes$_{(2,3)}$ to split the data by entity type and then transform the entities into entity pairs through “permute:pair” nodes before feeding entity pairs into the RE models$_{(6,7)}$.
+After identifying relations and attributes, we use an Ensemble node$_{(8)}$ to integrate the results and then go through the triple constructor$_{(9)}$ to get the final structured knowledge instance in the form of RDF triples.